dustinpfister/blog_posts/_posts/threejs-box3.md

 ### 1.4 - Box3 helper

 Like that of the box helper that can be used with mesh objects and any object that is based off of the object3d class, there is also a box3 helper that will do the same thing more or less but work with Box3 class objects.
+To use this I just need to call the THREE.Box3Helper constructor and then just pass the box3 object that I want a helper for.
+I can then pass an additional argument if I want to set what the color of the lines should be for the helper.
+After that I can add the helper to a scene object just like that of any other objct3d based object.

 ```js
 //-------- ----------